StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * Manage WooCommerce "Manage Stock" option for product variations.
 * Disable WooCommerce "Manage Stock" option instead of hiding it.
 * Updated strings in language template file.
-* New dismissable welcome notice.
+* New dismiss-able welcome notice.
 * The premium columns are now hidden by default on Stock Central.
 * Added the "Manage Stock" option to Grouped products when ATUM is not managing the stock.
 * Disabled the non-available ATUM submenus.